End Point and Indicators in Titration

 Calculation of Concentration

-The concentration of the unknown solution can be calculated using the following formula:
+The concentration of the unknown solution (analyte) can be calculated using the following formula:

 Graphical Analysis

-A titration curve can be plotted by graphing the pH of the solution being titrated against the volume of titrating solution added.
-The equivalence point is the point at which the pH changes most rapidly.
-This point can be used to determine the concentration of the unknown solution.
+A titration curve can be plotted by graphing the pH (or other relevant parameter) of the solution against the volume of titrant added.
+The equivalence point is the point of the steepest change on the curve.
+This data helps to confirm the accuracy of the titration and determine the concentration of the unknown solution.

 Applications